Sparkes7/questboard/README.md

 For this weeks assignment I really wanted to do something different to my other projects by creating a 'Dashboard' of sorts that could be used as a utility for a hypothetical tabletop game.

 The idea is that a new player/character could be registered, which creates a character page for that character.
 From there, the user can chose to accept quests, or complete quests that they have completed.
 Alongside being able to add new players, new quests can be added and there is functionality to see which players/characters are currently on that quest.

+This assignment involved quite a few repetitions of creating different endpoints which has given me a greater understanding in how params work for creating dynamic endpoints, as almost all of my endpoints are dynamic in some way by pulling the player id or the quest id to fetch the correct data.

+### Problems I ran into

+When planning my app I had a really good idea as to what I would need in terms of components but I quickly discovered while developing that I actually needed more than I thought.
+Due to this, when I had to deviate from the plan a bit to implement something else, it got a little overwhelming trying to find the best way to implement it from a design standpoint.
+As I started to implement the stretch goals I figured the best way would be to implement various pages as "Outlets".
+This lead to the various filters to what quest the player is on, or what available quests there are, and also the option to delete the character or quest.

+I was able to implement all of the goals in a way that fit my project however due to my time constraints this weekend I wasn't able to spend as much time on it as I would have liked to style it better.
+I did however have a much better time styling than last weeks assignment.
+For this assignment, I decided to just use one global stylesheet instead of splitting all of the styles into their own component stylesheet.
+Personally, I found this much easier to handle and it meant that I wasn't constantly getting lost in the multiple possible css files.

+The biggest 'win' I can take away from this assignment is that I feel like I have a much better grasp at using params for dynamic routing and have been able to practice creating SQL queries in a more meaningful way that allows greater interaction between the data that I have.